PicoPlanetDev/Target-Analysis/README.md

 4. Extract the zipped folder to a prominent location, such as the Desktop or Documents directory.
 5. Double click to run ```install_dependencies.bat```
 6. Double click to run ```gui.pyw``` to run the analysis software.
+7. The images folder includes two scanned targets to test functionality.
+Run the software (see the Usage section) and click Show Output, ensuring that a score of 94-4X is displayed.

 ## Documentation
 ### Information